APRK01/icarus-1-2b/README.md

-# ICARUS 1 2B: NEONAUT STUDIO INTELLIGENCE KERNEL
+# ICARUS 1 2B By NEONAUT STUDIO

 ## Industrial-Grade Intelligence for the Edge